Alabama Freedom Center for the Blind

 The Alabama Freedom Center for the Blind’s (AFCB) mission is to guide adults who are blind through the necessary skills and processes of adjustment to blindness so that the student can lead the independent, productive, and fulfilling life of his or her choice.

 The Alabama Freedom Center for the Blind Purpose

-Alabama Institute for Deaf and Blind (AIDB) and Alabama Department of Rehabilitation Services (ADRS) has recognized the need for a residential training facility for the blind located in an urban environment which utilizes the nontraditional instructional and philosophical methodology of Structured Discovery.
+Alabama Institute for Deaf and Blind (AIDB) and Alabama Department of Rehabilitation Services (ADRS) have recognized the need for a residential training facility for the blind located in an urban environment that utilizes the nontraditional instructional and philosophical methodology of Structured Discovery.

 Alabama Freedom Center for the Blind (AFCB) Overview